 With the lack of information for both of these communities, this is one of the best books that address wellness for marginalized communities in a different way that’s digestible and relevant.

 This book is for people who don’t like rules and prefer self-love to food.
-It guides you not to be bound by our thoughts about our bodies, like following traditional dieting practices or denying ourselves certain foods.
+It guides you not to be bound by our thoughts about your bodies, like following traditional dieting practices or denying yourself certain foods.
 It gently nudges you to let go of the body shame and welcome self-compassion instead.

 Author Chloe Hillard tackles one of the most comedy-friendly self-help books I’ve seen addressing having a positive attitude and relationship toward food recently within the last few years.